Luicel/Clock/README.md

 This project was entirely a learning experience for me and an excuse to familize myself with some new concepts and to brush up my skills on others.
 I plan to update this project periodically to gain experience with supporting long-term projects.

+You can download the latest version of Clock [here](https://github.com/Luicel/Clock/releases/latest).

 ### Commands

 ```